freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Reboot After Update` checkbox has been added to :menuselection:`System --> Update --> Manual Update`

-* The :guilabel:`ixnas` VFS module has been added to and the :guilabel:`aio_pthread` VFS module has been removed from :menuselection:`Sharing --> Windows (SMB) --> VFS Objects`.

-* The :guilabel:`Enable SMB1 support` checkbox has been added to :menuselection:`Services --> SMB`.

 * A |ui-browse| option displays with the :guilabel:`Folder` field in :menuselection:`Tasks --> Cloud Sync Tasks --> ADD`.
   This allows browsing through the connected :guilabel:`Credential` remote filesystem.

-* The :guilabel:`ARC Size` graph in
-  :menuselection:`Reporting`
-  now shows the compressed physical L2ARC size.

-* The :literal:`openipmi` package and
-  :file:`usr/local/lib/collectd/ipmi.so` have been removed to disable the non-functional collectd IPMI plugin.

-* Pool widgets in the
-  :menuselection:`Dashboard`
-  now change color to reflect the current pool status.
+* Rollback for any dataset snapshot is supported in :menuselection:`Storage --> Snapshots`.

+* The :guilabel:`ixnas` VFS module has been added to and the :guilabel:`aio_pthread` VFS module has been removed from :menuselection:`Sharing --> Windows (SMB) --> VFS Objects`.

 * An :guilabel:`NAA` column has been added to :menuselection:`Sharing --> Block (iSCSI) --> Extents`.

+* The :guilabel:`Enable SMB1 support` checkbox has been added to :menuselection:`Services --> SMB`.

 * An :guilabel:`ADVANCED PLUGIN INSTALLATION` option has been added to :menuselection:`Plugins --> Available --> Install`.
 This allows